open-vianu/vianu/README.md

 ## Feature Overview

-- **Lasa**: A tool for phonetic comparison of novel drug names with authorized ones from different locations.
+- **TICI**: A tool for phonetic comparison of novel drug names with authorized ones from different locations.
 - **Nightcrawler**: A data ingestion and transformation pipeline for real-world healthcare data.

 ## Installation